digidotcom/xbee-python/doc/getting_started_with_xbee_python_library.rst

 receiver) receives the message.

-To communicate, both devices must be working in the same protocol (802.15.4, ZigBee, DigiMesh, Point-to-Multipoint, or Wi-Fi) and must be configured to operate in the same network.
+To communicate, both devices must be working in the same protocol (802.15.4, Zigbee, DigiMesh, Point-to-Multipoint, or Wi-Fi) and must be configured to operate in the same network.

 .. note::